Madhurima176/Madhurima176/README.md

 - ⚡ Fun fact: ...
 -->
 This is Madhurima.
-I'm a Physics Graduate, love to explore laws of nature.
+I'm a Physics Graduate, love to explore the laws of nature.
 Currently I've found a strong interest in Quantum Information and Computing.